-It should be noted that the actual scale of the shortfall in capacity will be profoundly affected by the introduction of legally binding target to halve residual waste by 2042 set out in The Environmental Targets (Residual Waste) (England) Regulations 2023, that came into force on 30 January 2023.
-As recognised in the most recent National Infrastructure Assessment released by the National Infrastructure Commission, this is expected to put a brake on the need for further EfW capacity development in England in the medium to long term.
+It should be noted that the actual quantity of residual waste and hence scale of the shortfall in capacity will be profoundly affected by the introduction of legally binding target to halve residual waste by 2042 set out in The Environmental Targets (Residual Waste) (England) Regulations 2023, that came into force on 30 January 2023.
+As recognised in the most recent National Infrastructure Assessment released by the National Infrastructure Commission35, this is expected to put a brake on the need for further EfW capacity development in England in the medium to long term.

-&lt;sup>32 The Second National Infrastructure Assessment National Infrastructure Commission (October 2023).
+35 The Second National Infrastructure Assessment National Infrastructure Commission (October 2023).